Megaphone Pattern Guide

 Bearish megaphone pattern is a common price figure in stock markets.
 Called also a “megaphone top”, it occurs normally during a downward tendency.
 This chart pattern results normally in a breakout downwards, below the lower trendline.
 Thereby, it confirms the continuation of the ongoing bearish movement.

-Theoretical ways to trade the Megaphone pattern
+Theoretical ways to trade with it

 Megaphone chart patterns are most practical for day and swing traders.
 Nonetheless, long-term traders can use it as a signal to shore up their ongoing positions.
 In fact, by identifying the type of megaphone chart pattern we can anticipate where the market may head.
 Regardless, megaphone stock patterns offer two main trading opportunities.
 In a way, we can trade the breakout as a megaphone continuous pattern.
 On the other way, we can focus on trading reverse movements by considering the megaphone as a reversal pattern.
 To explain, when this pattern appears during a bullish market and the price closes above the upper trendline, then, it acts as a continuation pattern.
 Conversely, we will consider it as a reversal pattern when it arises in an uptrend and the price closes below the lower trend line.